Christina Hammer: Hammer vs. Lindberg II, Ankrah

 On 27 February 2017, it was announced that Hammer would rematch Maria Lindberg (15-2-2, 8 KO) to make her first defense of both the WBO and WBC unified middleweight titles, on the undercard of Marco Huck's defense of his IBO and vacant WBC cruiserweight titles against Mairis Briedis at the Westfalenhallen in Dortmund on 1 April.
 Of the encounter, Lindberg stated that "Hammer is difficult to box.
 But I'm a better boxer than 2011 and I think I'll have a good chance against her.
 This is my last chance for a big title and I'm ready to use it."
 While Hammer also noted that Lindberg is indeed a tough opponent "[...]
 And of course I know that I can not rely only on the support of the audience.
 I'm going to work so hard like never before and get ready to get in the ring."
 At the weigh-in, Lindberg, 29 at the time of the fight, weighed in at 154 and a quarter pounds, the heaviest she had weighed since 2015; Hammer, 24, came in heavier at 158 and three-quarter pounds.
 Hammer had no issues whatsoever with Lindberg, handily outboxing her shorter opponent from range.
 In front of a crowd of 17,000 in attendance, Lindberg simply could not get past Hammer's stinging jab and the combinations she put together behind them, ultimately losing all ten rounds on all three scorecards, with judges Massimo Barrovecchio, Guido Cavalleri, and Eddie Pappoe scoring the fight 100–90 all in favour of the defending WBO and WBC champion.
 In the post-fight interview, Lindberg stated, "Hammer is difficult to box [...]
 I tried to get in to her but it didn't succeed and it didn't get any better when I got her skull in the middle of my nose, thinking it was in the fourth round.
 One is not particularly keen on going into stroke switching with a broken nose.
 It made a lot of pain during the rest of the match."
-After the fight, Hammer spoke of how fighting in her hometown of Westfalenhalle was a dream come true, while stating she wants to realise her next dream and go to the USA.
+After the fight, Hammer spoke of how fighting in her hometown of Westfalenhalle was a dream come true, while stating she wants to realise her next dream and go to the US.
 At the subsequent press conference, Hammer's manager Harald Pia announced that Hammer's next series of fights will take place in America, to eventually culminate with an eventual showdown with Olympic champion Claressa Shields.
 On 31 October 2017, it was reported by Pia that Hammer has a concrete offer for four bouts in America, all being transmitted by either HBO or Showtime.